 LaSalle Bakery, Providence

-Doing things the traditional way is what has kept LaSalle Bakery in Providence growing for nearly 100 years.
+Doing things the traditional way has kept LaSalle Bakery in Providence growing for nearly 100 years.
 The current owner began working there at the age of 15!
-Fruit pies, pumpkin pies, caramel apple pecan pie, they’ve got all the flavors you’re looking for.
-They even bake up treats for your dog at Christmas time.
+Fruit pies, pumpkin pies, caramel apple pecan pie—they’ve got all the flavors you’re looking for.
+They even bake up dog treats around Christmas.

-Run by the same family for three generations, Strossner’s in Greenville has been making pie, cakes and bread from scratch for more than 70 years.
-Stop by for breakfast or lunch, but save room for chocolate cream pie or traditional Southern pecan pie.
-What’s your favorite spin on pecan pie?
+Run by the same family for three generations, Strossner’s has been making pie, cakes and bread from scratch for more than 70 years.
+Stop by for breakfast or lunch, but save room for chocolate cream pie or traditional southern pecan pie.

 Wall Drug, Wall

 There are so many things to see at this famous roadside attraction, but don’t forget about the pie!
 Wall Drug has been a place for travelers to get refreshments since 1936.
 Take a break on your way to Mt.
-Rushmore.
-Get yourself a slice of cherry pie to go with that famous free ice water.
+Rushmore and get yourself a slice of cherry pie to go with that famous free ice water.

 Sweet Creations Pie Bakery, Nashville

-Barbara Toms, owner of Sweet Creations Pie Bakery in Nashville started her business to benefit her community.
+Barbara Toms, owner of Sweet Creations Pie Bakery started this business to benefit her community.
 She now offers six flavors including chocolate chip pecan (yum!), sweet potato, peach and apple.
 No time to swing by the shop?
 You can find her three-inch tarts at the Nashville airport.
 (And get some hot chicken before you leave, too!)

 Royers Round Top Cafe, Round Top

-People make pie pilgrimages to tiny Round Top (population 77), to visit Royer’s Round Top Cafe.
+People make pie pilgrimages to tiny Round Top (population 82) to visit Royers Round Top Cafe.
 You’ll see why when you try their original recipes like Junk Berry, with all kinds of berries and peaches and apples.
 But don’t leave without tasting their bestseller, the Texas Trash Pie, with chocolate chips, pretzels, coconut, caramel and graham crackers.
-Speaking of graham crackers…

 Provo Bakery, Provo

 In business for more than 75 years, Provo Bakery‘s original owner trained as an Army baker in Paris during the Korean War.
-Still operated by the same family, they’ll be happy to serve your favorites like chocolate cream pie, coconut cream pie and all sorts of fruit pies including mincemeat.
+Still operated by the same family, the bakery’s staff will be happy to serve your favorites like chocolate cream pie, coconut cream pie and all sorts of fruit pies, including mincemeat.

 The Southern Pie Company, Chester

-The women who own Livin’ the Pie Life in Arlington met at a PTA bake sale and soon teamed up to sell pies at a local farmers’ market.
+The women who own Livin’ the Pie Life met at a PTA bake sale and soon teamed up to sell pies at a local farmers market.
 Now you can visit their bakery for seasonal flavors like peach Melba or Silky Gingerbread Pudding Pie.
 If you’re a savory pie person, their macaroni and cheese pie could change your life.
-More mac & cheese, please!

 The Pie Goddess, Enumclaw

 Suzie Sidhu, better known as The Pie Goddess, has been baking pies for 25 years.
-In her shop, she makes about 50 varieties of pie, depending upon the season.
+In her shop, she makes about 50 varieties, depending upon the season.
 She’s known for her lush bakes, in flavors like chocolate peanut butter banana, butterscotch and chocolate pistachio.
-Mmm, pistachios are good on everything!

 Oliver’s Pies, Wheeling